Philippe de Palézieux

 Philippe-Auguste de Palézieux (1871, in Mies - 25 November 1957, in Geneva) was a Swiss botanist.

-In 1891 he started classes in mechanical engineering at the Eidgenössische Polytechnikum Zürich, afterwards studying botany at the University of Munich as a pupil of Ludwig Radikofer.
-From 1900 to 1939 he was a privatgelehrter (private scholar) in Germany, and spent much of his time in Berlin-Dahlem.
-In 1939 he relocated to Geneva, where in 1943 he succeeded Constantin Andreas von Regel as curator of the "Herbarium Boissier".
+In 1891, he started classes in mechanical engineering at the Eidgenössisches Polytechnikum Zürich, afterwards studying botany at the Ludwig-Maximilians-Universität München as a pupil of Ludwig Radikofer.
+From 1900 to 1939, he was a privatgelehrter (private scholar) in Germany, and spent much of his time in Berlin-Dahlem.
+In 1939, he relocated to Geneva, where in 1943 he succeeded Constantin Andreas von Regel as curator of the "Herbarium Boissier".

-From 1946 to 1949 he was president of the Société Botanique de Genève.
+From 1946 to 1949, he was president of the Société Botanique de Genève.